acseguin21/ecom_site/README.md

 ---

-**Built with ❤️ for Artisan Woodcrafts**
+**Built with ❤️ for Alpine Woodworks YYC** 🏔️

-Start selling your beautiful woodcrafts online today!
+Start selling your beautiful woodcrafts online today! 🎨✨

+---

+## 🥚 **Easter Egg Alert! 🥚**

+**Made with love by Andre Seguin in Calgary, Alberta, Canada** 🇨🇦

+*"Crafting digital experiences as beautiful as your woodwork!"* 🪵💻✨